matter-labs/zksync-lite-docs/docs/api/sdk/rust/tutorial.md

 # Getting started

-In this tutorial we will demonstrate how to:
+In this tutorial, we will demonstrate how to:

 1. Connect to the zkSync network.
 1. Deposit assets from Ethereum into zkSync.